keras-team/keras-hub/README.md

 information on installing Keras 3 and compatibility with different frameworks.

 > [!IMPORTANT]
-> We recommend using KerasNLP with TensorFlow 2.16 or later, as TF 2.16 packages
+> We recommend using KerasHub with TensorFlow 2.16 or later, as TF 2.16 packages
 > Keras 3 by default.

 ## Configuring your backend

-If you have Keras 3 installed in your environment (see installation above), you can use KerasNLP with any of JAX, TensorFlow and PyTorch.
+If you have Keras 3 installed in your environment (see installation above), you can use KerasHub with any of JAX, TensorFlow and PyTorch.
 To do so, set the `KERAS_BACKEND` environment variable.
 For example:

 ```shell